Pshy0/pshy_merge/README.md

 - `vsteams.modulepack.lua`: Mattseba#0000's V/S Teams script with additions (see `!pshy.help vs`), and an alternative antimacro.

 Mattseba's scripts: https://atelier801.com/topic?f=6&t=894050&p=1#m13 (Name the files `vs_teams_with_antimacro.lua` and `vs_teams_without_antimacro.lua`.).
+Note that the latest versions should accept the `!vs.` command prefix.

 Run `make allall` to compile every modulepack possible, but this require you to download every single third-party script.